The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 Recognize and produce an RFORCE to each individual member of a team (athletes and coaches) and differentiate between each of their respective contributions to the team’s RFORCE.

-Create leaderboards that rank teams, athletes, coaches, organizations and countries by their RFORCE to spotlight the best competitors.
+Create rankings for teams, athletes, coaches, organizations and countries based on their RFORCE to determine the best competitors.

 The following sections demonstrate how teams, athletes, coaches, organizations and countries in the VEX Robotics Competition receive points and build their RFORCE: